Welcome to Query Of The Week

 Five Summary Approval Procedures – Practical Use for Restructuring/Tax Planning

-If this Query Of The Week was of interest to you, you will also be interested in our Five Summary Approval Procedures – Practical Use for Restructuring/Tax Planning webinar.
+If this Query Of The Week was of interest to you, you will also be interested in our Five Summary Approval Procedures – Practical Use for Restructuring/Tax Planning online course.

-Full details for this webinar can be found here.
+Full details for this online course can be found here.

 |CPD Allocation||1 Hour|